Meat Is Medicine

 Let’s remember: nourishment is personal.
 One-size-fits-all nutrition—especially one that omits entire food groups—does not serve public health.

-The Case for Meat as Nourishment & Dietary Diversity
+The Case for Animal-based Foods as Nourishment

 So let’s look at the facts.